Propylene oxide: Uses

 Between 60 and 70% of all propylene oxide is converted to polyether polyols by the process called alkoxylation.
 These polyols are building blocks in the production of polyurethane plastics.
 About 20% of propylene oxide is hydrolyzed into propylene glycol, via a process which is accelerated by acid or base catalysis.
-Other major products are polypropylene glycol, propylene glycol ethers, and propylene carbonate.
+Another major products is propylene carbonate.

 Niche uses

 Fumigant

 The United States Food and Drug Administration has approved the use of propylene oxide to pasteurize raw almonds beginning on September 1, 2007, in response to two incidents of contamination by Salmonella in commercial orchards, one incident occurring in Canada and one in the United States.

 Pistachio nuts can also be subjected to propylene oxide to control Salmonella.

 Microscopy

 Propylene oxide is commonly used in the preparation of biological samples for electron microscopy, to remove residual ethanol previously used for dehydration.
 In a typical procedure, the sample is first immersed in a mixture of equal volumes of ethanol and propylene oxide for 5 minutes, and then four times in pure oxide, 10 minutes each.